 It’s, “I love my body as it is.”
 And then from there, you can change it if you want (lose weight, eat differently, etc.).

 When you love your body right now, you treat it with respect.
 You care about it.
 You give it attention.
-You create more love.
+And you create more love.

 Benefits Of Body Love

-The point of all this work is to change your relationship to your body.
+The point of all this work is to change your relationship with your body.

 This in and of itself is life changing and transformational, but it is also a great way to see how you think—how your brain has neuropathways with thoughts that you can change.

 This brings awareness and consciousness to how you’re creating your results.

 Then you can change it if you want.

 Also, remember that learning how to love unconditionally in one area at a time helps you have more love in your life.
 And that will compound.
 It’s very powerful.